Reinforcement materials in thermoplastic composites

 2025-03-21

-In recent years, fiber-reinforced thermoplastic composites based on thermoplastic resins have developed rapidly, setting off a worldwide boom in the research and development of such high-performance composite materials.
-Thermoplastic composites refer to composite materials made with thermoplastic polymers (such as polyethylene (PE), polyamide (PA), polyphenylene sulfide (PPS), polyetherimide (PEI), polyetheretherketone ketone (PEKK), and polyetheretherketone (PEEK), etc.) as the matrix and various continuous/discontinuous fibers (such as carbon fiber, glass fiber, aramid fiber, etc.) as reinforcing materials.
+In recent years, fiber-reinforced thermoplastic composites based on thermoplastic resins have developed rapidly, setting off a worldwide boom in the research and development of such high-performance composites.
+Thermoplastic composites are composites made using thermoplastic polymers (such as polyethylene (PE), polyamide (PA), polyphenylene sulfide (PPS), polyetherimide (PEI), polyetheretherketoneketone (PEKK), and polyetheretherketone (PEEK), etc.) as the matrix, and various continuous/discontinuous fibers (such as carbon fiber, glass fiber, aramid fiber, etc.) as reinforcement materials.

-Thermoplastic resin-based composites mainly include long fiber reinforced granules (LFT), continuous fiber reinforced prepreg MT, and glass fiber reinforced thermoplastic composites (CMT).
+Thermoplastic resin-based composite materials mainly include long fiber reinforced granules (LFT), continuous fiber reinforced prepreg MT, and glass fiber reinforced thermoplastic composite materials (CMT).
 Depending on the requirements, the resin matrix includes thermoplastic engineering plastics such as PPE, PAPRT, PELPCPES, PEEKPI, and PA.
 Fiber types include glass fiber, aramid fiber, boron fiber, and all other possible fiber varieties.
 With the continuous maturity of thermoplastic resin-based composite material technology and the development of recyclability, this type of composite material has developed rapidly.
 In developed countries in Europe and America, thermoplastic composites already account for more than 30% of the total amount of resin-based composite materials.

 Thermoplastic Matrix

-Reinforcing Materials
+Reinforcing Material

 In continuous fiber-reinforced composites, the fibers are "continuous," ranging in length from a few meters to several kilometers.
-Continuous fiber composites generally mainly provide laminates, prepregs, or woven fabrics, formed by impregnating continuous fibers with the required thermoplastic matrix.
+Continuous fiber composites generally provide laminates, prepregs, or fabrics, formed by impregnating continuous fibers with the required thermoplastic matrix.

 What are the characteristics of fiber-reinforced composites?